Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 Q: How do I make my half bath look better?

-A: You don’t have to take your half bath down to the studs to transform the space.
-A fresh coat of paint, an accent wall created with peel-and-stick wallpaper, some new hardware and fixtures, and a few smart decor choices can do a lot to revitalize the space.
+You don’t have to take your half bath down to the studs to transform the space.
+A fresh coat of paint, an accent wall created with peel-and-stick wallpaper, some new hardware and fixtures, and a few smart decor choices can greatly revitalize the space.

 A close-up view of metallic, dual-flush toilet buttons.
-The left button has a small water drop etched on it, and the right button has a large water drop etched on it.
+The right button has a small water drop etched on it, and the left button has a larger water drop etched on it, indicating increased water flow.

 Half bath remodel ideas that look good are great.
 But half bath remodel ideas that do good are incredible.
-As energy efficiency becomes more and more important for all homes, there are easy and affordable ways to incorporate this benefit into your remodel plan.
+As energy efficiency becomes increasingly important for all homes, there are easy and affordable ways to incorporate this benefit into your remodel plan.

 Did you know that toilets are, by far, the main source of water use in your house?
 It’s true!
 And, what’s more, older toilets can use more than six gallons of water per flush.
 That’s a ton of wasted water (and money).
 Remove your old toilet and replace it with a high-performance, water-efficient option, like a dual-flush toilet.
 Doing this can save almost 13,000 gallons of water a year.